tabular-io/iceberg-kafka-connect/README.md

 | populated      | false           | null         | ConfigRouter                                                 |
 | populated      | false           | populated    | DynamicRecordRouter then ConfigRouter                        |

+Regardless of the above, if a WriteExceptionHandler `io.tabular.iceberg.connect.data.WriteExceptionHandler` is not null, Dead Letter Table mode will wrap one of the underlying record routing modes.
+All exceptions are passed to the WriteExceptionHandler where they can be ignored (message dropped), converted into a record and dispatched to the Dead Letter Table(s), or rethrown to fail the connector.

 ### Partitioning

 The following properties still apply to the Dead Letter Table.
 The partition-by field can be used to customize the